 Available at: Amazon

-The JJC Automatic Lens Cap is a nice inexpensive alternative to the official Panasonic DMW-LFAC1K.
-The Panasonic auto cap doesn’t stick out as far so you can’t use it with a UV filter.
+The JJC Automatic Lens Cap is a nice, inexpensive alternative to the official Panasonic DMW-LFAC1K.
+The Panasonic auto cap doesn’t stick out as far, so you can’t use it with a UV filter.
 The cap itself is a bit slimmer.
-The JJC auto lens cap snaps into place and is much more difficult to get off once attached.
-The cap has a few more mm of clearance so you can use a slim UV filter without any issues.
+The JJC auto lens cap snaps into place and is much more difficult to remove once attached.
+The cap has a few more mm of clearance, so you can use a slim UV filter without any issues.

 Wrist Straps